jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Still obsessed with the era of mass-production, we've been digitizing our society using ideas designed to industrialize it.

-That's why we still measure our success by Industrial Age stats like GDP growth, employment numbers, new road construction, population growth, college graduation rates, Dow Jones Industrial Average, and union membership rates.
-These numbers tell us little about ourselves.
-They don't say if we have fewer heart attacks, more reliable medical supplies, faster cyborgology growth, or in general, if we're living happier lives.
+That's why we still measure our success by Industrial Age stats like GDP growth, new road construction, college graduation rates, and Dow Jones Industrial Average.

+These numbers make many assumptions.
+We assume if the stock market rises, society is richer.
+Or that union members are treated better.

+But why not directly monitor personal savings levels, how well bridges are maintained, how much time in traffic we spend everyday?
+Why not monitor the effectual truth of our policies on the frontline?

-The Internet Age empowers us to measure our happiness and, therefore, our civilization's health.
+The Internet Age empowers us to better measure our happiness and, therefore, our civilization's health.
 To get there, we must click a new philosophy.
 One that says antagonism is evil, and improving our lives with digital technology is everyone's right and duty.

-<iframe style="width: 900px; height: 221px;" src="https://www.afdc.energy.gov/data/widgets/10315" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe>
+<iframe style="width: 750px; height: 380px;" src="https://www.afdc.energy.gov/data/widgets/10315" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe>

 _You'll never hear this stat on CNBC, but it means so much wasted times and money.
 It's a number we'll be talking a lot about in the Internet Age.
 Credit: US Dept. of Energy._